U.S. Route 9 in New Jersey: Cape May County

-In this community, US 9 runs past a mix of homes and businesses, intersecting Shellbay Avenue and CR 657, both of which provide access to the Garden State Parkway at interchanges.
+In this community, US 9 runs past a mix of homes and businesses, intersecting CR 674 and CR 657, both of which provide access to the GSP at their respective interchanges.
 At the CR 657 intersection, US 9 briefly gains a center left-turn lane and passes west of Cape Regional Medical Center.
-Upon leaving Cape May Court House, the route runs into more rural surroundings and comes to an intersection with CR 609, which heads east to an interchange with the Garden State Parkway, and Zoo Road, which heads west to the Cape May County Park & Zoo.
+Upon leaving Cape May Court House, the route runs into more rural surroundings and comes to an intersection with CR 609, which heads east to an interchange with the GSP, and Zoo Road, which heads west to the Cape May County Park & Zoo.
 Past here, the road again draws closer to the parkway and comes to a ramp that provides access to the southbound direction of the parkway.
 Continuing northeast through more wooded development, US 9 intersects CR 601 before entering Dennis Township.

 A short distance later, in the community of Clermont, Route 83 splits off to the northwest.
 Past this intersection, US 9 continues northeast through more rural areas, reaching an intersection with CR 625 after passing by Magnolia Lake.
 Following the CR 625 intersection, the road comes to CR 550, which heads to the west.
 Not long after the CR 550 intersection, US 9 continues into Upper Township, where it passes rural development before reaching Seaville.
-Here, there is an intersection with the southern terminus of Route 50 and a ramp providing access to the southbound direction of the Garden State Parkway and from the northbound direction of the Garden State Parkway.
+Here, there is an intersection with the southern terminus of Route 50 and a ramp providing access to the southbound direction of the GSP and from the northbound direction of the GSP.
 At this intersection, the route is briefly a divided highway.
 Past this junction, the road continues northeast, where residential development becomes more constant alongside the road as it passes through Palermo.

 US 9 reaches the community of Marmora, where it heads into commercial areas and briefly becomes a divided highway as it intersects CR 623.
-At this intersection, US 9 turns southeast to join CR 623 on Roosevelt Boulevard, while Shore Road continues north into Beesley's Point to a dead end at the site of the former Beesley's Point Bridge; this section of Shore Road is still inventoried as part of US 9 by NJDOT even though it no longer carries through traffic along US 9 since the bridge was closed and demolished.
-US 9/CR 623 runs southeast as five-lane road with a center left-turn lane that passes businesses.
-The road comes to an interchange with the Garden State Parkway, with a park-and-ride lot located within the northwest quadrant of the interchange.
-At this interchange, US 9 heads northeast on the four-lane limited-access parkway while CR 623 continues to Ocean City.
+At this intersection, US 9 turns southeast to run concurrent with CR 623 on Roosevelt Boulevard, while Shore Road continues north into Beesley's Point to a dead end at the site of the former Beesley's Point Bridge; this section of Shore Road is still inventoried as part of US 9 by NJDOT even though it no longer carries through traffic along US 9 since the bridge was closed and demolished.
+US 9/CR 623 then runs southeast as five-lane road with a center left-turn lane that passes businesses.
+The road comes to an interchange with the GSP, with a park-and-ride lot located within the northwest quadrant of the interchange.
+At this interchange, US 9 heads northeast on the four-lane limited-access tolled parkway while CR 623 continues to Ocean City.
 The parkway, which has a wide median, carries the route through wooded areas between Beesley's Point to the west and marshland to the east.
 The median narrows as the highway comes to the Great Egg Harbor Bridge over the Great Egg Harbor Bay.